 - Players may not use excessive numbers of accounts in any single nation or combination of nations to exploit game mechanics in a manner that negatively impacts the health of the game overall.
 The number of accounts considered excessive is considered case by case at the discretion of Portalus Games.
 An example of an activity not allowed would be a single player using multiple accounts to blockade a port.
 The activity was intended to be a group activity and not a single player action.

-This expectation of multiple account useage also applies to families, significant others and roommates that share a home and play multiple accounts.
+This expectation of multiple account usage also applies to families, significant others and roommates that share a home and play multiple accounts.
 Violations of this rule will be considered harassment and/or griefing, and will be policed as such.

 Selling, gifting, or trading durability to pirates is a practice that is not allowed.
 Players who violate this policy will be subject to disciplinary action, with repeat offenders risking permanent suspension of their Pirates of the Burning Sea account.